InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 #### Global Vendor List and TCF Policy Updates

 When a change occurs in the TCF [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/), the update invalidates the previous declarations of vendors listed on the previous version of the GVL.
-These policy changes happen infrequently, but when they do, a CMP is required to discard the user’s current TC String and resurface the user interface to provide new disclosures, capture new consent, and encode a new TC String without migrating any old values over from the old one.
+These policy changes happen infrequently, but when they do, a CMP is required to discard the user’s current TC string and resurface the user interface to provide new disclosures, capture new consent, and encode a new TC string without migrating any old values over from the old one.

-To determine if TCF [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) have changed, CMPs shall compare the _**TcfPolicyVersion**_ encoded in a TC String with the _**TcfPolicyVersion**_ property in the latest Global Vendor List published by the Managing Organisation – if the values are different then the TCF Policy has changed and a CMP will be required to provide new disclosures, capture new consent, and encode a new TC String.
+To determine if TCF [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) have changed, CMPs shall compare the _**TcfPolicyVersion**_ encoded in a TC string with the _**TcfPolicyVersion**_ property in the latest Global Vendor List published by the Managing Organisation – if the values are different then the TCF Policy has changed and a CMP will be required to provide new disclosures, capture new consent, and encode a new TC string.

 ### Example Global Vendor List JSON Object